Azure/azure-event-hubs-for-kafka/tutorials/AMQP-and-Kafka-interop.md

 passes a sequence of bytes to the client, and a consuming application receives that same sequence from the client.
 All interpretation of the byte sequence happens within the application code.

+When sending an event via HTTPS, the event body is the POSTed content, which is also treated as uninterpreted bytes.

 It is easy to achieve the same state in a Kafka producer or consumer by using the provided BytesSerializer and BytesDeserializer:

 ```java
     // Kafka byte producer